-In desperate moments of believing they won’t find work, people accept positions knowing trouble is ahead.
+Too often people accept positions without fully understanding what the job is or what the expectations are.
+Some people accept jobs knowing trouble is ahead and rush to accept because they think there won’t be another offer.
 Then when it gets rough, many choose to leave irresponsibly.
 This is not to say that people are not allowed honest mistakes.
 Everyone makes mistakes in judgment.
-What is required, however, is responsibility for having made the mistake.
+What is required, however, is responsible for having made the mistake.

 The 51 Percent Question

-First, determine if it is the actual job you are doing and not something in your personal life that is the root issue.
+First, determine if it’s your actual job and not something in your personal life that is the root issue.
 Personal issues that are hard to confront can lead to misdirected dissatisfaction with a job.